 What About Water Pressure?

 When you are purchasing a new valve, it is important that you check the water pressure specifications to make sure that they fit in with your current or new pump system.
 All valves will have a minimum and maximum water pressure rating, which is the range of required pressure levels in order function efficiently.
 It’s worth noting that the hot and cold water flow pressure must be equal and balanced.
 If not, you will have to hire a plumber to properly balance them for you so that the one that is able to function correctly.

 Things to consider include whether you need a manual or thermostatic one, or hidden or concealed version.
 If you want to install the valve over a bath and shower area then you will need to choose one, which also has a diverter.
 This enables you to switch between water coming out of the showerhead, or out of the bath tap.
 Another thing to double check is if the valve comes with a warranty - it’s always best to choose a warranty covered valve as this indicates the product is of a high quality and the manufacturers are confident the valves will stand the test of time.
 There are huge selections of styles available on our on-line store, so you will be sure to find one, which complements your bathroom.

 What Are Diverters?

 Diverters are types of valves that divert or route water flow to a particular outlet.
-Diverters are commonly used in set-ups with combination bath/shower units and direct flow of water to the bathtub spout or the showerhead when required.
+Shower Diverters are commonly used in set-ups with combination bath shower mixer taps and direct flow of water to the bathtub spout or the showerhead when required.
 There are two main types of diverters: diverter valves and plate diverters.
 These diverters can be installed either as a three-handle shower valve assembly, or separately above the valves controlling water flow.
 Diverters can be deck mounted or mounted to the wall.

 Types of Diverters: